NMoore42/the_adventure_cli_game/README.md

 This is a silly game I decided to make for fun.

-To start, run:
+To start, run "rake start_game"
-  -> rake db:migrate
-  -> rake db:seed
-  -> ruby bin/run.rb